ibi1995/JWELREY_AMAZON/README.md

 # JEWELRY_AMAZON Data Analytics Project

+The primary objectives of this project are to:

+1. Build a web scraping tool.
+2. Create an interactive dashboard.
+3. Generate a product idea for launch on the Amazon Middle East marketplace.

-## Overview
+## Project Overview

-This data analytics project encompasses the entire ETL process, incorporating Python, Excel, SQL, and Tableau.
-The key steps involved in the project include:
+This data analytics project aims to extract, transform, and analyze jewelry product data from Amazon.
+The project leverages various tools and technologies, including Python, SQL, Excel, Tableau, and ChatGPT.
+The key objectives include:

-1. **Extraction:** Utilizing Python libraries, such as BeautifulSoup, to extract product data from Amazon.
+1. **Extraction:** Utilize Python for web scraping to extract essential product information.

-2. **Transformation and Cleaning:** Employing SQL and Excel for data cleaning and transformation processes.
+2. **Transformation:** Use SQL and Excel for cleaning and transforming raw data.

-3. **Consolidation and Loading:** Loading the cleaned data into Tableau for comprehensive analysis and visualization.
+3. **Analysis and Visualization:** Employ Tableau to create comprehensive visualizations for in-depth analysis.
+4. **Insights Generation:** Utilize ChatGPT for sentiment analysis, idea generation, and summarization.

+## 1) Extraction Process

-## 1) Extract: Amazon Scraper Script
+### Amazon Scraper Script (`amazon_scraper.py`)

-The `amazon_scraper.py` script serves the purpose of scraping vital product information from Amazon.
-The extracted variables include:
+The extraction process involves scraping vital product information from Amazon.
+Key variables include:

 - **Product Title**
 - **Rating**